 DO NOT PURCHASE THE PARTS KITS FROM CHINA!!!

 ONLY use the parts kit from HONG KONG.

 A parts supplier in China copied the ad from my parts supplier in Hong Kong, but they miss parts, get values wrong, use wrong parts types etc. I have been trying to get their ad removed because of exploding capacitors and overheating or wrong size/shape/value of parts.
 If you bought a kit from China, I apologize, but I was not aware they had done it until quite some time had passed.
 If you did get one of their kits, file an "Item Not as described" case with ebay, and get your money back.
 You can refuse to return the parts and still get a refund in almost all cases like this.
 Use your refund to purchase any missing or incorrect parts.
 Giving negative feedback on ebay to these "counterfeit" kits would go a long way towards solving this problem.

-To those that are just now (FEB 2015) getting the first Mini Music Modules - due to a change in the parts kit, the USB port MUST BE MOUNTED TO THE BOTTOM OF THE BOARD!!!
+To those that got the Mini Music Module before Feb 2015 - due to a change in the parts kit, the USB port MUST BE MOUNTED TO THE BOTTOM OF THE BOARD!!!
 The V4.X music modules fix this, as well as an input sensitivity issue.

 Earlier on there was a problem with the parts kit from Hong Kong with the 1000uF capacitor.
 It's not a necessary part when using a switching supply (power brick) but the issue is the supplier switched to a 10V cap from the original 50V cap specified in my BOM to them.
 You can either leave the cap out completely, or put one in that is rated at at least 35V.

 ATTENTION: If your layers 5, 6, and 7 are not working on your Arduino UNO, there is a code fix.
 Please download the new RGB Arduino parallel code!